 Average cost of auto insurance in Nebraska by coverage level

-In Nebraska, the cost of car insurance can vary depending on how much coverage you purchase.
-Nebraska drivers need at least the minimum insurance coverage limits of 25/50/25 to legally drive.
+In Nebraska, car insurance rates can differ depending on how much coverage you choose.
+Drivers in Nebraska are required by law to have minimum insurance coverage limits of 25/50/25 to drive legally.

 While liability insurance protects you from financial loss by covering legal defense and damages if you’re found responsible for causing injury or property damage to others, it doesn’t protect your vehicle or passengers.

-Below are the Nebraska car insurance costs for three different coverage levels.
+Below, you will find the rates for car insurance in Nebraska for different coverage levels.

 Coverage Level | Avg.
 Monthly Cost | Avg.
 Annual Cost |